-I was always bugged by Captain Olimar being named "Pikmin and Olimar" in the Japanese release of Brawl.
-It seemed so cumbersome when you could just say Olimar (like they did in the American release).
-And I never really understood why it said Pikmin first until now.
-I realized: "Wait a second, Just who is doing the majority of the work here?"
+It's kind of odd to have Captain Olimar being named "Pikmin and Olimar" in the Japanese release of Brawl.
+It sounds cumbersome in comparison to just Olimar, like in the American release.
+But then, think about who's actually doing the majority of the work in that team.
 Just like in their own game, it's really about the Pikmin, and all the crap they go through to help Olimar.
 The captain himself is pretty much an afterthought. -Enlong.

-A while ago, I saw some threads about Brawl, and eventually, me and a lot of others came to this conclusion: It is about a child who is growing up.
+The story of Brawl is about a child who is growing up.
 Master Hand is the child, just wanting to play with his toys - the brawlers.
 Tabuu is the kid growing up.
 Playing with toys is childish, and as such, TABOO for an adult.
 So, he takes the worlds and locks them away in a sense as memories of his childhood.
 He puts away the toys (they turn into statues to represent this).
 Eventually, the urge comes to play with them, but he resists and locks all but a few lost ones away (the ones that Dedede's timers were on).
 Master Hand is, of course, gone.
 Eventually, his own future children find the lost toys and bring in their own toys (Sonic), and the child — of course a parent now — embraces his inner child once more as he plays with his children. — Icalasari

 Also to go along with that, look at Master Hand's movement in the original.
 Now compare it to Brawl... he's aging and arthritis is starting to set in... that or the chains of light did a number on his knuckles. - Gamermaster